PelleLille/hsl-docs/functions.rst

    * **delimiter** (string) separates words.
 The default is a white space for `text/plain` and ``,`` for `text/csv`.
    * **assoc** (boolean) in `text/csv` mode the first line may be used as associative index for the returned array.
 The default is ``true``.
    * **index** (number) the word index to search for (indexed at zero).
 The default is ``0`` (the first word).

+  The needle function should take one argument (the line) and return a boolean value.

   .. note::